The-Animonculory/Anvil/README.md

 #### ENB

-Anvil uses [Vivid Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/2187) with lighting governed by [Skyim is Luminous - Ominous Option](https://www.nexusmods.com/skyrimspecialedition/mods/110471).
+Anvil uses [Azurite Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/42731) with lighting governed by [Skyim is Luminous - Ominous Option](https://www.nexusmods.com/skyrimspecialedition/mods/110471).
 These are method patched and easy enough to remove should you wish to switch to something else.

-The list comes with 2 ENB's to choose from.
-The default which most people should use is [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876).
-This is enabled by default on the `Anvil - Core` profile.
+The list comes with [Azurite Horizons ENB](https://www.nexusmods.com/skyrimspecialedition/mods/103633).
+The ENB is configured without the letterbox and for the lighting mod.
+The ENB is enabled by default on the `Anvil - Core` profile.

-The second option, which is graciously provided by Ashley, is [Picta Realis](https://www.nexusmods.com/skyrimspecialedition/mods/101443).
-This is **only** for advanced users/screenarchers to use, due to additional pre-setup required.
-Please see the [Picta](#picta) section for more details.

 #### Community Shaders

-For those that wish to use Community Shaders/Reshade, [Dawnshade](https://www.nexusmods.com/skyrimspecialedition/mods/112666) is also included and fully set up and ready to use.
+For those that wish to use Community Shaders/Reshade, [BBT Reshade for Azurite Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/100319) is also included and fully set up and ready to use.
 This is easy to change and remove should you wish to.
 If you wish to use this, please enable the `Anvil - Core CS` profile.

 **NOTE**: Screenshots save to `Overwrite\Game Root`.
 Photos taken using Photo mode save to `\Documents\My Games\Skyrim Special Edition\Photos`.

 **NOTE**: By default, the list is **capped at 82fps**.
 To change this, disable `Display Tweaks - Anvil Tweaks` and set your new cap in the `ini` file in `SSE Display Tweaks`.
 Make to disable the framerate lock in ENB if you are using the `Anvil - Core` profile.

-***

-#### Picta

-In order to use Picta, you **Must** enable the Picta profile in MO2.
-Once in game, after loading out into the worldspace, you **MUST** do the following.

-1. Open the console
-2. Type in `RCC` and press enter.
-This will update the weathers the game can use and will enable Picta to run properly.

-:warning: **Warning**: Picta is currently incomplete and is missing some weathers.
-It is only included for Screenarchery and not intended for gameplay. :warning:

 ## The Creation Kit on "Forge"